alhad-balak/alhad-balak/README.md

 <p align="center">
   <em>
-    I am a Front End Web Developer who is very enthusiastic about learning and exploring new technologies.
+    I am a Full Stack Web Developer who is very enthusiastic about learning and exploring new technologies.
 I'm always looking for innovative solutions that would be useful for normal people or developer communities.
-Pursing a Bachelor of Technology in Metallurgical Engineering from Indian Institute of Technology (Banaras Hindu University) Varanasi.
+Pursing a Bachelor of Technology in Metallurgical Engineering from Indian Institute of Technology (Banaras Hindu University), Varanasi.
 My hobby is Photography and writing as I love to capture the moments either in pictures or words and relishing those memories in the future; Checkout my Pages for my work.
 I believe to write a program that can be understood and improved, not a program that makes circuits work only.
   </em>
   <br>
   <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50" /> <b><i>Let's Learn & Grow together!!</i></b>